ddsadfy7237/ddsadfy7237/README.md

 ## Introduction
 Junior majoring in Software Convergence at Yeungnam University.
-Currently taking Data Structures, Algorithms, and Socket Programming this semester.
+Currently taking Data Structures, Algorithms, Socket Programming, and Open Source Software this semester.
 Interested in graphics programming with DirectX and OpenGL for game development.